 - (NOTE: Downloads can take a while if the number of records is large)

 - table (.csv,comma-delimited text) - Open in Excel (default) and then save the .xlsx spreadsheet or Save as .csv to open in Microsoft Word or any text editor

 - shapefile (.zip) - Save to open in GIS software such as ESRI ArcMap

-Tip: To generate a species list for a specific lake or stream, search for and zoom to the waterbody in the FishMapper display, use the Identify tool to select the dots associated that lake or stream (draw a box around the desired points), and then download the species list under Tabular Results.
+Tip: To generate a species list for a specific lake or stream, search for and zoom into the waterbody in the FishMapper display, and use the Identify tool to select the dots associated with that lake or stream (draw a box around the desired points), and then download the species list under Tabular Results.

-- After the Filter criteria are chosen, open the Map tab and turn on the GIS data layers you would like to display.
+- After choosing the Filter criteria, open the Map tab and turn on the GIS data layers you would like to display.

-- By default, the Fish Occurrences, Streams, Lakes and DNR Level 01 Watersheds are displayed.
+- The Fish Occurrences, Streams, Lakes and DNR Level 01 Watersheds are displayed by default.